shanecelis/bevy_minibuffer/README.md

 # Examples
 An example for every goal.

-## Easily opt-in to built-in functionality
+## Easily opt-in to basic functionality
 <img align="right" src="https://github.com/user-attachments/assets/0e5e77a2-7c91-4660-8962-bb356d91bf98"/>
-`MinibufferPlugins` does not include any builtin acts or key bindings.
+`MinibufferPlugins` does not include any built-in acts or key bindings, but it's expected that many users will want some kind of basic functionality. `BasicActs` provides provides the following acts and key bindings:

-Adding the `Builtin` acts provides the following:

 | ACT               | KEY BINDING |
 |-------------------|-------------|